Skip to content

 Benefits

 The main benefit of using nextest with Miri is that each test runs in its own process.
-This means that it's easier to identify memory leaks, for example.
+This has several advantages:

 Usage